 Maya Angelou said, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 When working to build an authentic brand, it’s all about the way your business makes someone feel—current and future customers alike.

 Getting in touch with who you are as a brand and delivering that message to your consumers is vital to the health of your business.
 Your purpose, story, and visual representation are few of the many components that elicit a feeling that a consumer won’t forget.
 Delivering that emotion is the difference between having a one-time customer and creating a lifelong one.
 There are six fundamental steps when it comes to building an authentic brand.
+Once you’ve mastered them, log in to update your Yelp Page to reflect those unique details.

 “Along the way of building your brand, don’t ever lose sight of who you are or what you want your brand to be.
 Be authentic in what your brand stands for,” said Jomaree Pinkard, CEO of Hella Cocktail Co. and alum of Hot Bread Kitchen’s Small Business Incubator.